-Anishinaabe artist Sarah Agaton Howes is an Inspired Native who is all about thriving - not simply surviving.
+Anishinaabe artist Sarah Agaton Howes is an Inspired Natives™ Collaborator who is all about thriving - not simply surviving.
 This is a value that shines through in her art, including these highly unique and contemporary The Fierce Heart earrings.

 This contemporary rendering of the strawberry by collaborator Sarah Agaton Howes was developed from a pencil drawing to a finalized product during her recent visit to Louie's Eighth Generation studio in Seattle.

-In Ojibwemowin (the Ojibwe language), the strawberry is called Odemin or "Heart Berry".
-The design was inspired by a inside of a strawberry—revealed when the berry is sliced in half—and the idea that having a fierce heart beating on the inside is a more significant key to happiness than even the most beautiful exterior.
-The Odemin is Sarah's signature motif, and it appears frequently in her handmade regalia and moccasins.
+In Ojibwemowin (the Ojibwe language), the strawberry is called odemin or "heart berry".
+The design was inspired by an inside of a strawberry—revealed when the berry is sliced in half—and the idea that having a fierce heart beating on the inside is a more significant key to happiness than even the most beautiful exterior.
+The odemin is Sarah's signature motif, and it appears frequently in her handmade regalia and moccasins.

-This product is hand-painted, machine cut, and assembled in Louie's studio in Seattle, Washington.
+This product is hand-painted, machine cut, and assembled in our Seattle, Washington studio.